nokia/danm/README.md

 The application can even ask DANM to forego the allocation of any IPs to their interface in case a L2 network interface is required.
 ##### IPv6 and dual-stack support
 DANM's IPAM module supports both IPv6, and dual-stack (one IPv4, and one IPv6 address provisioned to the same interface) addresses!
-To configure an IPv6 CIDR for a DanmNet, network amdinistrator shall fill the "net6" attribute.
+To configure an IPv6 CIDR for a DanmNet, network amdinistrator shall configure the "net6" attribute.
 Additionally, IP routes for IPv6 subnets can be configured via "routes6".
-If both "cidr", and "net6" are configured for a DanmNet, then Pods connecting to that network can ask one IPv4 address, one IPv6 address, or even both at the same time!
+If both "cidr", and "net6" are configured for a DanmNet, then Pods connecting to that network can ask either one IPv4 or IPv6 address, or even both at the same time!

 That being said, network administrators using IPv6, or dual-stack features need to be aware of the current restrictions of the solution:
-* dynamic IPs are randomly allocated from the IPv6 CIDR according to the following algorithm:
+* dynamic IPs are randomly allocated from the defined IPv6 subnet according to the following algorithm:
-  * the IP is prefixed with the IPv6 CIDR of the network
+  * the IP is prefixed with the net6 parameter of the network
   * MAC address is randomly generated for the EUI64
-* the smallest supported IPv6 CIDR is /64
+* the smallest supported IPv6 subnet is /64
-* allocation pools are cannot be defined for IPv6 CIDR
+* allocation pools cannot be defined for IPv6 subnets
-* DANM does not change kernel level parameters NICs such as "disable_ipv6", "auto_ra", or "autoconf"
+* DANM does not change kernel level config parameters -such as "disable_ipv6", "auto_ra", or "autoconf"- of host devices, or container interfaces
 #### DANM IPVLAN CNI
 DANM's IPVLAN CNI uses the Linux kernel's IPVLAN module to provision high-speed, low-latency network interfaces for applications which need better performance than a bridge (or any other overlay technology) can provide.